 Tartous, alternatively spelled Tartus, is a coastal city in Syria situated along the eastern Mediterranean Sea.
 As the capital of the Tartous Governorate, it holds paramount importance as a significant port city within the country.

 Geographically, Tartous rests on the seaside, flanked by mountains to its east.
-This strategic positioning has facilitated its historical role as a vital center for trade and maritime endeavors.
+This strategic positioning has facilitated its historical role as a vital center for trade and maritime endeavours.

 With a history dating back to ancient times, Tartous boasts a rich cultural background.
 The area has been inhabited since the Phoenician era, during which it was known as Antaradus.
 Tartous played a pivotal role as a prominent trading and commercial hub for the Phoenicians.
 Over the centuries, the city witnessed the influence and dominance of various civilizations, including the Greeks, Romans, Byzantines, and Arabs, all of whom left their architectural and cultural legacies within its boundaries.